v4iv/theleakycauldronblog/src/pages/blog/requesting-user-details-from-jwt-in-django-oauth-toolkit.md

 ### Serializer for the User

-For our JSON response let's take id, first name, last name, email and username.
+For our JSON response let's take id, first name, last name, email, and username.
 In the `serializers.py` file write the following Model Serializer class

 ```python
 class UserDetailSerializer(serializers.ModelSerializer):